Request Free Consultation

 Do You Need an Attorney for Help?

 We encourage any person who has sustained a severe or permanent injury in the workplace to reach out to a lawyer as soon as possible.
 A Phoenix workers’ comp attorney can review the facts and evidence of your case and help you recover the compensation you are entitled to.
-This includes examining a workers’ compensation claim but also leaving open the option of filing a personal injury lawsuit in civil court against an alleged negligent third party or grossly negligent employer.
+This includes examining a workers’ compensation claim but also leaving open the option of filing a personal injury lawsuit, with the help of a Phoenix injury attorney, in civil court against an alleged negligent third party or grossly negligent employer.